 All persons who are saved in these days are brought immediately into the Church (Acts 2:47) because the purpose of the present age is to build the Church, the Body of Christ, the Wife of the Lamb.

 Each member of the Church of Christ is invited to press forward to a place of service and responsibility in the Kingdom of God.
 The fullness of the inheritance will go to the conquerors.
 In order to conquer we must give our whole attention to following the Lord Jesus (Revelation 3:21).

 The believer in Christ passes into spirit realms of light when he dies.
 However, the spirit realm is not the eternal home of the redeemed of the earth (in spite of our beloved hymns).
 As soon as the new earth has been created, all the saved will be placed on it.
 There will be “nations of those who are saved” living on the earth forever (Revelation 21:24).

 We have stated previously that there are spiritual or heavenly counterparts of the workings of redemption in the earth.
 When we grow from one level to another in the Lord Jesus Christ it is as though we pass from one spirit realm to another.

 There seems to be a close relationship between the earth and what must be the lower or first Heaven.
 Satan is referred to as the “prince of the power of the air” (Ephesians 2:2).
 It is likely that there was a close link between Heaven and the Garden of Eden.
 The Greek term translated heaven in the New Testament writings does not distinguish between the spirit realm and the space above the surface of the earth.
 In fact, in the Scriptures, “heaven” sometimes is presented as being not much higher above us than are the clouds of the sky:

-And said, Behold, I see the heavens opened, and the Son of man standing on the right hand of God.
+and said, “Look!
+I see the heavens opened and the Son of Man standing at the right hand of God!”
 (Acts 7:56)

 It seems clear from the above verses that the spirit Heaven is not beyond the galaxies but begins immediately overhead.